yangcao77/tssc-sample-pipelines/new-for-dance/README.md

-New tasks for Dance copied from Burrs demos
+# New tasks for Dance copied from Burrs demos

+## WARNING - MAINTAINED MANUALLY
+## need to be moved to build definitions

-acs tasks
+1. acs tasks

+### todo
-rekor tasks
+2. rekor tasks
+3. sbom upload

+## remove the rest